Choosing an Austin Estate Planning Lawyer

 Estate Planning Does Not Have to be Scary or Depressing

 Sometimes, people associate the word “estate” with vast wealth.
-The reality is that every individual has an estate that must be passed on and distributed after death – no matter how little or great the “wealth.”
-On one end of the spectrum, some individuals’ estates are high net worth, diversified, and include significant investments and possibly business interests.
+The reality is that every individual has an estate that must be passed on and distributed after death.
+On one side, some individuals’ estates are high net worth, diversified, and include significant investments .
 On the other end of the spectrum, some individuals’ estates are simple and consist of one vehicle.
 The vast majority of estates fall somewhere in the middle.
 Many of our clients’ estates consist of houses, retirement and bank accounts, vehicles, and other personal property.
 Whatever the “size” of the estate, we treat each one of our estate planning clients with respect, dignity, and care.
-We know that each estate plan is as unique as the person creating it; we pledge to work with our clients to create a solid, efficient plan that takes into consideration their wishes.
+We pledge to work with our clients to create a solid, efficient plan that takes into consideration their wishes.

-Even though estate planning is a very important step in someone’s life, it does not have to be scary or depressing.
-Working with a knowledgeable, experienced, and compassionate estate planning attorney allows you to express your wishes while leaving the legal research and drafting to your legal team.
+Even though estate planning is an important step, it does not have to be scary or depressing.
+Working with a knowledgeable, experienced, and compassionate estate planning attorney allows you to freely express your wishes.
+You can leave the legal research and drafting to our legal staff.
 Estate planning documents are legal documents and must be drafted with the utmost care.
-You want to confidently trust your attorney to ensure the documents are valid, concise, and consistent with Texas and federal law.
+You want to trust your attorney to ensure the documents are valid, concise, and consistent with Texas and federal law.
 At Sheehan Law, PLLC, we craft all estate planning documents with vigilance, attention to detail, and with language consistent with all statutory and regulatory requirements.

 Don’t put off until tomorrow what you should do today

 Estate planning is far more than planning for death.
 It also includes planning for your disability, if and when that should ever happen.
-If there is ever a situation where you cannot make decisions on your own behalf due to disability (because of an illness or accident, for example), proper estate planning allows your trusted loved ones to pay bills, manage your assets, and make your healthcare decisions.
+If there is ever a situation where you cannot make decisions on your own behalf due to disability, then proper estate planning allows your trusted loved ones to pay bills, manage your assets, and make your healthcare decisions.

 With adequate and valid estate planning documents in place, you can remove a substantial burden from your loved ones during an already very difficult time in their lives.
 We want you and your family members – not the courts – to maintain control over decision-making abilities.